Hoffee-Toffee/Troll-Toll-Calculator/README.md

 ### External API Stretch
 As a registered toll operator user:
 * I want to see real live traffic data for each bridge
-* I want to see how the traffic data influences how much money each bridge (this will replace the estimate in the MVP)
+* I want to see how the traffic data influences how much troll money can be made at each bridge (this will replace the estimate in the MVP)

 ### Stretchier Stretch